 Contingent workforces provide organizations with flexible operational power that can be scaled up and down depending on the need.
 For companies that need extra employees during peak times of the year, such as during the holidays, hiring so-called “gig” workers isn’t a novel concept—it’s been a core part of their operations for decades.

 But the nature of contingent work has changed because of the “gig economy.”
 In 2018, the Labor Department announced that 1 in 10 American workers is now an independent contractor rather than a full-time employee.
 By one estimate, over half (52%) of the U.S. workforce will have spent time as an independent contractor by 2023.

 Although this has implications for the very nature of labor, it also has implications for recruiting.
-As more companies vie for contingent workers, they’ll need a gig and contingent recruiting strategy that attracts the best talent.
+As more companies vie for contingent workers, they’ll need a gig recruiting strategy that attracts the best talent.